Rev. March 31, 2018

 How might the proposed Pebble mine affect salmon runs and habitat?

-Just what impact a large mine project such as Pebble would have on Bristol Bay salmon fisheries has been the subject of considerable debate.
+Just what impact a mine project such as Pebble would have on Bristol Bay salmon fisheries has been the subject of considerable debate.
 Concerns have been raised over possible impacts from such changes as new road construction crossing salmon streams, or mine operation activities — such as use of local water and tailings disposal — that could harm fish or fish habitat.
+In response to those concerns, Pebble has shortened the transportation corridor in favor of a plan to ferry slurry across Lake Iliamna to a new port at Amakedori.
+It also added a lining to the tailings pond, and says it won’t use cyanide to extract gold.

-The Pebble Limited Partnership (PLP) has said the existing permitting process – informed by data from its Environmental Baseline Document (EBD) – would adequately predict potential impacts and protect salmon and habitat.
+The Pebble Limited Partnership (PLP) has said the existing permitting process – informed by data from its Environmental Baseline Document (EBD) – will adequately predict potential impacts and protect salmon and habitat.

-EPA’s final Bristol Bay Watershed Assessment concluded that even under day-to-day operations, a large-scale mine such as the proposed Pebble mine would cause inevitable impacts, including the loss of fish-supporting streams.
+EPA’s final Bristol Bay Watershed Assessment concluded that even under day-to-day operations, a large-scale mine would cause inevitable impacts, including the loss of fish-supporting streams.
+An Environmental Impact Statement developed by the U.S. Army Corps of Engineers as part of the permitting process will identify areas of concern.

 Sources for further reference